OndrejValla/TALENTED-PEOPLE/README.md

 ### Registered Users:

-#### 1. I would like to be able to easily register, login, and also log out.
+#### 1. I would like to be able to easily login and log out.

 | Feature |
 |---------|
-Register page, Login page available.
+Login page available.
 Once logged in, Log Out button available to session user.

 | Action |
 |--------|
-User does register with the first name and unique username, which must not be used yet, and password 5-15 characters long.
+Once user is registered with the first name and unique username, which was not used yet by other user, and password 5-15 characters long, then can perform login and log out process whenever fancy to visit Talented People website.

 | Expected Result |
 |-----------------|
-Easy Registration and Log In process.
-Once in the session, able to Log Out by clicking Log Out button.
+Same as easy first time Registration, same easy Log In process.
+Once in the session, user is able to Log Out by clicking Log Out button.

 | Actual Result |
 |---------------|